tdbrns/CSC414Team2_CryptopalsSoftwareSuite/README.md

 git submodule update --init
 ```

-## 2. Run dependencies installation
+### 2. Run dependencies installation
 Use the included tools/dependencies.bat script:
 ```cmd
 tools/dependencies.bat
 ```

-# Installing new dependencies
+# Managing new dependencies

-## Install new dependency:
+### Installing a new dependency with vcpkg:

-vcpkg does not include a traditional package lock system, so new dependencies must be appended to the bat script.
+vcpkg does not include a traditional package lock system, so new dependencies must be appended to the bat script manually.

-Install with:
 ```cmd
 ./vcpkg install [dependency] --triplet x64-windows
 ```